Name: Francesca Lovell-Read

 Best thing about Merton?

 There are so many wonderful things about Merton, it’s impossible to pick just one!
 Merton is such an incredible place in which to live and study, not least because of its beauty and history, and the traditions which are so much a part of life here.
 However, what has really made my time at Merton so special is the group of friends I have made here, and I think that in general the lovely community of people here is Merton’s greatest asset.

 Best thing about your course?

 The maths course at Oxford is really good, because it gives you a lot of flexibility to pursue areas which particularly interest you.
-After first year, which gives you a really solid grounding in some really fundamental areas, you begin to be allowed to specialise, and in third and fourth year you have completely free rein over your choice of modules.
-Whether you are interested in algebraic topology, mathematical biology or the psychology of mathematics education, you have the freedom to explore whatever fascinates you the most.
+After the first year, which gives you a really solid grounding in some really fundamental areas, you begin to be allowed to specialise, and in the third and fourth years you have completely free rein over your choice of modules.
+Whether you are interested in algebraic topology, mathematical biology, or the psychology of mathematics education, you have the freedom to explore whatever fascinates you the most.

 Best thing about Oxford?

 One of the things I love most about Oxford is the amount of history surrounding you at every turn.
 It’s very special to feel that you are following in the footsteps of all the incredible people who came before you.
 Whether it’s eating breakfast at the table JRR Tolkien once ate at or sitting your exams in the same room that Stephen Hawking sat his, it sort of makes you feel like anything is possible.

 Best thing about the collegiate system?